wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 Then they should be able to move these armies

-And the map should reflect that the armies have been removed
+And the map should reflect that the armies have been moved

 And it should be the next player's turn
 - Claim a card for YELLOW if they earned it